 Comparing Plastic Injection Molding to Machining of Parts

-There are a number of issues that should be taken into account when comparing plastic injection molding and plastic machining.
+Several issues should be considered when comparing plastic injection molding and plastic machining.
 Though the costs of molds can be an expensive upfront investment, injection molding is generally less expensive per component made, as it takes much less labor and creates less waste material.
-Machining, on the other hand, is better for smaller production runs that require less up front tooling investment and can support a higher per piece cost..
+On the other hand, Machining is better for smaller production runs that require less upfront tooling investment and can support a higher per-piece cost.

 Benefits of plastic machining include: